 During the last years, the publishing sector has been living its revolution with the digitalisation of society and the introduction in the E-books market, and then different kinds of platforms that put the reader in the centre of the book creation.
 Still, the publishers have difficulties finding the suitable business model to adapt themselves to those changes.
 What Möbius will bring into this new paradigm?

-For that matter, the publishing sector -and all cultural and creative industries – are value networks trading with creative works as assets; nowadays, there are virtually no obstacles to publishing and sharing own works has made the system shake.
+The publishing sector -and all cultural and creative industries – are value networks trading with creative works as assets.
+Nowadays, there are virtually no obstacles to publishing and sharing own works.
+This has made the system shake.

 We are aware we are navigating uncomfortable grounds.
-There are still many blind spots and controversies surrounding the prosumer conversation.
-From IP proper enforcement to value recognition and fair remuneration to the hovering suspicion of yet another data tool that will exploit Internet users’ data for business purposes.
-But resisting acknowledging that there is a paradigm change regarding audiences and creative work consumers is futile, as there is no way around it.
+There are still many blind spots and controversies surrounding the prosumer conversation: from IP proper enforcement to value recognition and fair remuneration to the hovering suspicion of yet-another-data-tool that will exploit Internet users’ data for business purposes.
+But resisting to acknowledge that there is a paradigm change regarding audiences and creative work consumers is futile, as there is no way around it.

 So, we tasked ourselves with the job of illuminating these uncomfortable grounds.
 Möbius is approaching the challenge in good faith and will rely on scholarly expertise to put forward any possibility of creating fair business opportunities between all stakeholders, including the prosumers.

 Finally, it would be much appreciated to know what you expect to achieve by the end of the Möbius project.

 Naturally, we would love our results to be widely adopted by the publishing sector.
 But apart from that, I would love Möbius to be remembered as an original and pioneering project that shed light on complex topics to unleash new business opportunities for the European CCSI.